 Opioid use — even short term — can lead to addiction and, too often, overdose.
 Find out how short-term pain relief leads to life-threatening problems.By Mayo Clinic Staff

-Addiction is a condition in which something that started as pleasurable now feels like something you can't live without.
-Doctors define drug addiction as an irresistible craving for a drug, out-of-control and compulsive use of the drug, and continued use of the drug despite repeated, harmful consequences.
-Opioids are highly addictive, in large part because they activate powerful reward centers in your brain.
+Addiction is a condition where something that started as pleasurable now feels like something you can't live without.
+Drug addiction is defined as an out-of-control feeling that you must use a medicine or drug and continue to use it even though it causes harm over and over again.
+Opioids are highly addictive, largely because they trigger powerful reward centers in your brain.

-Opioids trigger the release of endorphins, your brain's feel-good neurotransmitters.
-Endorphins muffle your perception of pain and boost feelings of pleasure, creating a temporary but powerful sense of well-being.
-When an opioid dose wears off, you may find yourself wanting those good feelings back, as soon as possible.
-This is the first milestone on the path toward potential addiction.
+Opioids trigger the release of endorphins.
+They tell your brain that you feel good.
+Endorphins make it less likely that you'll feel pain.
+They also boost feelings of pleasure.
+This creates a sense of well-being that is powerful but lasts only a short time.
+When an opioid dose wears off, you may find yourself wanting those good feelings back as soon as possible.
+This is how opioid use disorder can begin.